Oskar Kraus: Work

 During World War I, Kraus worked on topics in relation to war and ethics and wrote important works in the field of public international law.
 Influenced by Brentano, Kraus developed an a priori value theory, which was formulated in opposition to Marxian value theory.
-He also applied this method on economics.
-Based on his ideas on law and duty he developed a juristic hermeneutics in the field of jurisprudence, and criticized historism and positivism.
-Kraus was also known for his criticism of the theory of relativity, which was according to him an accumulation of "absurdities" (like the constancy of the speed of light) and "mathematical fictions".
+He also applied this method to economics.
+Based on his ideas on law and duty, he developed a juristic hermeneutics in the field of jurisprudence, and criticized historism and positivism.
+Kraus was also known for his criticism of the theory of relativity, which to him was an accumulation of "absurdities" (like the constancy of the speed of light) and "mathematical fictions".